Technical Reports: By Sponsoring Agency

 The United States Bureau of Mines (BOM) published significant research and statistics on the mining industry, minerals, safety, properties of compounds, and materials science from 1910 to its abolition in 1996.
 A large number of these reports are filed under the SuDoc number I 28 in both our microfiche and print government documents collections.
 We also have a printed index to all their publications entitled "List of Bureau of Mines publications and articles ... with subject and author index" (Lockwood Book Collection TN23 .U6).

 TRAIL, the technical reports digital collection, has a large holding of online BOM reports.
 To access rthese, go to http://www.technicalreports.org/trail/search/?q=Bureau+of+Mines.
 Alternately, any BOM publication can be ordered for a fee from NTIS, which maintains the entire collection of their publications, some 5,000 documents.
-For additional information about locating and ordering Bureau of Mines Publications, visit the NTIS Bureau of Mines web page.
+For additional information about the Bureau of Mines, visit the National Archives web page on the U.S. Bureau of Mines.

 RAND is a non-profit research organization that issues many reports regarding public policy issues, including science and technology related issues.
 Typical RAND report numbers include "P-7929" or "MR-615-RC."
 The University Libraries include many of these reports in its collections.
 Most RAND reports are listed in the UB Libraries' Catalog.
 Search our catalog to determine if we own an individual title.
 The RAND Publications Database, which provides author, title, and subject access to these reports, is searchable online.
 RAND reports from 2000 onward are available online as well as some earlier reports.